hoegrammer/civicrm_justgiving/README.md

 * Copy config.sample.php to config.php - this is the config file
 * Create a content type with machine name "just_giving_import"
 * Set up a Private Files directory in Drupal if you don't already have one (tip: add a `.htaccess` saying just `Deny from all`)
-* Add a hidden file field (machine name: "file", destination: Private) and a hidden text field (10,000 characters, machine name: "results")
+* Add a hidden file field (machine name: "file", destination: Private) and a hidden text field (10,000 characters, machine name: "results") to the content type
-* Create two custom (alphanumeric) fields on the Individual contact type, one for Just Giving ID and one for Just Giving URL.
-Enter the machine names for these fields into the config file
+* Create an alphanumeric field on the appropriate CiviCRM contact type, for Just Giving ID.
+Enter the machine name for this field into the config file
-* Create a CiviCRM contact which will be used to assign all anonymous donations.
-Give then a Just Giving ID and enter this in the config file
+* Create a CiviCRM contact (of that type) which will be used to assign all anonymous donations.
+Enter their contact id in the config file
 * **** THere are also some Assist-specific field names in the config which are used in the code ****

 ## Use